 Honesty trumps hummus.
 (And there’s another one of those damn yamas popping up again.)

 So you see, it’s not about kombucha, kale or selfie flare.
 It’s about the yamas, the niyamas and perhaps knowing a quote or two from the Dalai Lama.
 Can you like and do those three things AND practice the yamas and niyamas?
 Absofuckinlutely.
 (And if you haven’t picked up on that yet, I recommend going back to the part about lightening up and getting the joke).
 Yoga Gs don’t need to own mala beads to practice mindful deeds.
 But ya can…

 A few of my yogi friends and I like to joke that we do yoga so we don’t kill people.
 And while obviously the reality is not that extreme, I do know without yoga I would be a lot worse off.

 And this is what else I know: I know that when I would rather run away screaming from an extremely difficult situation, yoga has helped me stay and see it through.
 I know that I have absolutely no control over other people’s actions, but I do have control over mine.
 I know that most of the time more force creates more resistance, and though usually the harder choice, by letting go just enough the universe has a funny way of working things out – the way they should.

 And because of my practice I know that I am enough, and looking for someone or something else to complete me would be an endless search.

-I know that I am totally, abundantly imperfect, and sometimes the best thing I can do is just try to keep it real.
+I know that I am totally, abundantly flawlessly flawed, and sometimes the best thing I can do is just try to keep it real.
 And get my ass off the couch and back on the mat…where I can keep practicing it all.